The Base Formula for Preventing Cyber Security Incidents

 The health sector is the biggest victim of data breaches, with 43% caused by human error.
 The finance sector reports the second-highest number of breaches, with education, legal, accounting and management services closely following.

 Whilst the percentage of human error varies in different countries, they account for a significant number of breaches and there is never a better time than now to tackle this issue.
 Social engineering continues to prey on negligent employees, this is especially troubling for employees with administrative privileges.
 With DriveLock, access to systems will require validation and security controls are run to prevent users from accessing applications that are not required for the employee to perform their duties.

-DriveLock also provides Security Education training for employees with easy-access and engaging modules to develop security awareness in your workplace.
+DriveLock also provides Security Awareness Training for employees with easy-access and engaging modules to develop security awareness in your workplace.

 4. Daily backups

 Backups are one of the most important security controls recommended by officials in order to be prepared in the event of ransomware.
 93% of companies that lost their data for 10 days or more, filed for bankruptcy within a year of the incident (National Archives & Records Administration in Washington).
 Backing up of important data, software and configuration settings is crucial in the event of an incident.
 The best strategies for backups are: keeping the data on-premise and the cloud, encrypting any data in transit and performing these backups daily.
 By having your information stored in multiple locations, you can safeguard against human error, protect against hackers, foster strong security practices in your organisation and ultimately prevent the loss of data.